antononcube/HowToBeADataScientistImpostor-book/Part-1-General-directions-and-orientation/The-target-practitioners.md

 ## Simple Nuclear Physicist (SNP)

-SNP someone who is accustomed to obtaining a lot of data that has to be analyzed and mined sometimes very deeply, rigorously, and from a lot of angles, in order to confirm or reject of different hypotheses or conjectures.
+SNP someone who is accustomed to obtaining a lot of data that has to be analyzed and mined sometimes very deeply, rigorously, and from a lot of angles, in order to confirm or reject different hypotheses or conjectures.

 SNP is fairly adept in programming and critical thinking, but he does not have or care about deep knowledge of statistical methods or Machine Learning algorithms.

-SNP is willing and capable to use software libraries that provide algorithms for statistical methods and machine learning.
+SNP is willing and capable to use software libraries that provide algorithms for doing Statistics and Machine Learning.

 ## Common Operations Research Analyst (CORA)

-This guy is shared by different departments in some large company like Big Amusement Parks Corporation or Large Vacation Cruises Company.
+CORA is someone shared by different departments in some large company like Big Amusement Parks Corporation or Large Vacation Cruises Company.
 CORA is an internal consultant providing different kinds of decision support for different types of stakeholders.

 In the Large Vacation Cruises Company CORA is responsible for ships routes design and rerouting, price elasticity models for vacation packages, products and services placement within a ship.

 CORA has moderate to very good programming skills.

+CORA work is used (or should be used) to make core business decisions.
+(And fringe ones too.)

 ## Standard Machine Leaning Engineer (SMLE)